 I was home one afternoon when a rain storm hit.
 A deluge of water poured forth from the heavens, drumming on our corrugated metal roof.
 Somehow, above the noise, I became aware of voices outside the front door.
 I opened it to investigate and found two young Kikuyu women hiding under the roof overhang, farm implements clutched in their hands.
 They were drenched.
 They must have come running over from the shamba below to take cover.

-Since the rain kept a-pouring, I did what was the right thing to do: I invited them in to wait out the deluge.
+Then, since the rain kept a-pouring, I did what was the right thing to do: I invited them in to wait out the deluge.
 Their eyes grew wider and they looked even more terrified than before, they with the pangas (machetes) and other sharp tools in their hands.

 What to do?
 Clearly, they’d be happiest if I just closed the door and left them alone out there under the overhang.
 I understood this, although it made me feel uncharitable.
 So I decided to do the other proper thing, at least for a Dutch person, and offer them a cup of tea.